Avoid These Mistakes When Writing a Press Release:

 Before crafting a product press release, consider your audience.
 Most journalists specialize in specific news categories.
 While one covers politics, another focuses on environmental issues.
 If you want media coverage about the launch of your new solar-powered smartphone, you’ll want to capture the attention of the journalist who covers sustainability news and not the one who focuses on politics.

 You must craft an exciting headline that introduces your product, shows its uniqueness, and highlights its primary benefit.
 The opening paragraph will give details about your product’s features and how your company plans to introduce it to the market.
 In the body of the product press release, you should provide data and statistics that support the claimed benefits of the new product.
 Quotes by subject matter experts reinforce the credibility of the content like news and not just sales copy.

 Regular readers love a good story, and journalists do too.
 Seasoned writers of product press releases weave in the product’s backstory into the content.
 Based on the above example, you would explain what motivated you to develop the new device.

 Providing contact information is a critical part of a product press release.
-Since standard press releases are less than 500 words, they’re not likely to list the product’s full technical specifications.
+Since standard news releases are less than 500 words, they’re not likely to list the product’s full technical specifications.
 When a journalist has questions about the product’s performance features, he or she will use the contact information at the end of the press release to get clarification.
-Reputable journalists also fact-check the information in press releases, and they may want to ask you for the sources of your data.
+Reputable journalists also fact-check the information in media releases, and they may want to ask you for the sources of your data.